The Board of Trustees

 Adrian Hennah

-Adrian currently serves as a Non-Executive Director at Unilever, J Sainsbury and Oxford Nanopore Technologies and is an external member of Oxford University Press.
+Adrian currently serves as a Non-Executive Director at Unilever, J Sainsbury and Oxford Nanopore Technologies and is a member of Council at Imperial College, London.
 Previously, he spent 18 years in CFO roles at three FTSE 100 companies, Reckitt Benckiser, Smith & Nephew and Invensys.
 Prior to this, he spent 18 years at GSK working in finance and operations roles, including five years on the R&D leadership team of GlaxoWellcome/GSK.
 He was also previously a Non-Executive Director at RELX, Indivior, Bioventus, Affymetrix, Maxygen, Gray Cancer Research, Watford and Mount Vernon NHS Trust.
-He has an MA in Law and Economics from Cambridge University.

-Sir Harpal is the President of GRAIL Europe and leads GRAIL’s biopharma business globally.
-Prior to GRAIL, he was Senior Vice President and Head of Innovation EMEA at Johnson & Johnson.
-Before joining J&J, Sir Harpal spent more than 15 years with Cancer Research UK, serving as its Chief Executive Officer for 11 years.
-Before CRUK, he worked with McKinsey & Co, and was CEO of The Papworth Trust and Nexan Group.
-Sir Harpal received a first-class Masters in Chemical Engineering from the University of Cambridge, and an MBA as a Baker Scholar from Harvard Business School.
+Sir Harpal is the President of International Business and BioPharma at GRAIL.
+Prior to GRAIL, Sir Harpal was Senior Vice President and Head of Innovation EMEA at Johnson & Johnson.
+He spent over 15 years at Cancer Research UK, including 11 years as CEO, and was knighted in 2016.
+Earlier roles include CEO of The Papworth Trust and Nexan Group, and consultant at McKinsey & Co.
 He is an Honorary Fellow of the Academy of Medical Sciences, Royal College of Radiologists, Association of Cancer Physicians (UK) and St John’s College, University of Cambridge.
-In 2016, he was knighted by Her Majesty Queen Elizabeth II for services to cancer research.
-He is a member of the Oversight Committee of the Covid-19 National Core Studies.
+He was also a previous non-exec director/trustee of UKRI and the Francis Crick Institute.

 Kemal Malik